jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ### Data Preprocessing

 We began with a dataset of 114,000 songs and decided to cut it down to 8,000 randomly sampled ones.
 We did this to reduce computation time while keeping all the genres.
 Later this became unnecessary because we decided to limit our scope to the ‘party’ genre, which reduced our dataset to 1,000 songs.
-We did to prevent genre from hindering our model.
+This was to prevent genre from hindering our model.
 The problem is that different attributes are important for different genres.
 For example, ‘I’m Yours’ by Jason Mraz and ‘Radioactive’ by Imagine Dragons both have a popularity score of 80 but are completely different in their other features.
 This is largely because one is an acoustic track and one is rock.
-Musical attributes fluctuate with depending on the genre, so when two songs belong to starkly different genres, it is impossible to see which attributes are important.
-We chose the ‘party’ genre specifically because it was one of the largest we could find.
+Musical attributes fluctuate depending on the genre, so when two songs belong to starkly different genres, it is impossible to see which attributes are important.
+We chose the ‘party’ genre specifically because it was one of the biggest we found.
 There are over 100 genres, so 1,000 songs is relatively large.

-Also, we also assumed that artist name would be a big determiner of popularity.
+We also assumed that artist name would be a big determiner of popularity.
 To accurately measure the effect, we split songs with multiple artists into multiple entries.
 This was not very helpful, though, so we reverted the change and later dropped the artist attribute altogether.
 This improved our model’s accuracy.

 The most important change we made was compressing popularity to 5 classes (0-24, 25-49, 50-74, 100).
 We decided on this division because our working dataset was only 1,000 songs.
-This would not be enough training data to choose among 101 classifications.
+This would not be enough training data for our model to choose among 101 classes.
 We were then able to go a step further since 'party' only contains songs in the classes 0-24, 25-49, and 50-74.

 We considered taking the log transform of various features, but this had a negative effect.
 We simply normalized our numeric data with MinMaxScaler().

 ### Data Exploration